grzelkowski/quick-ajax-post-loader/DEVELOPER_GUIDE.md

 ## 3. Customizing Taxonomy Filter Buttons

-The **Quick Ajax Post Loader** plugin allows you to customize the appearance and functionality of taxonomy filter buttons by overriding the `term-filter-button.php` file.
+The **Quick Ajax Post Loader** plugin allows you to customize the appearance and functionality of taxonomy filter buttons by overriding the `taxonomy-filter-button.php` file.
 These buttons are used to filter posts by categories, tags, or other taxonomies.

 ### Steps to Customise

 1. Navigate to the directory:
-   `wp-content/themes/your-active-theme/quick-ajax-post-loader/templates/term-filter/`.
+   `wp-content/themes/your-active-theme/quick-ajax-post-loader/templates/taxonomy-filter/`.
-2. Create a file named `term-filter-button.php`.
+2. Create a file named `taxonomy-filter-button.php`.
 3. Edit the file to modify the button's HTML structure, CSS classes, or attributes.

 ### Example Filter Button Code

-    <button type="button" class="filter-button custom-class" data-button="quick-ajax-filter-button">QUICK_AJAX_LABEL</button>
+    <button type="button" class="qapl-filter-button custom-class" data-button="quick-ajax-filter-button">QUICK_AJAX_LABEL</button>

 In this example:
 - **`QUICK_AJAX_LABEL`**: A dynamic label that changes based on the taxonomy being filtered.